michaelnordmeyer/michaelnordmeyer.github.io/_drafts/sense-by-hello-review.md

 ---
 title: Hello Sense Review
 categories:
-  - 'Technology'
+  - Technology
 tags:
-  - 'Health'
+  - Health
-  - 'Quantify Yourself'
+  - Quantify Yourself
 ---
 [Hello](https://hello.is) started a very successful [Kickstarter campaign for Sense](https://www.kickstarter.com/projects/hello/sense-know-more-sleep-better) in July of 2014.
 It went viral and got a lot of positive press and feedback.
 One month later, they successfully raised $2,410,741 USD from 19,349 backers on August 22nd, 2014.
 My credit card was charged on the same day.